catseye/Castile/README.md

     | }
     ? bad union type

-Cannot promote a union type to itself.
+One can, vacuously, promote a union type to itself.

     | fun main() {
     |   a = 20;